 Simple ways to achieve stress relief in the workplace

 Insist that employees take regular breaks.
-Many workplaces have a culture that sees employees, failing to take a proper lunch break and instead eating while still at their desk.
+Many workplaces have a culture that sees employees failing to take a proper lunch break and instead eating while still at their desks.
 Taking a break will reduce stress and increase productivity.

 Hold regular meetings with employees so that they can voice any concerns and address them in the meeting.

 Give employees some control over their job.
-Flexible working hours, changes to the way that they approach the work may offer a simple solution to stress.
+Flexible working hours and changes to the way that they approach work may offer a simple solution to stress.